 The unit uses three candelabra base bulbs with a maximum of 60 watts.
 The bottom of the fixture and the globe has to be removed to change the bulbs.

-Three candelabra based bulbs with the maximum of 60 watts each will be needed.
+Three candelabra based bulbs with a maximum of 60 watts each will be needed.
 The lower globe will need to be removed to change the bulbs.

 The fixture is 21 inches tall and 12.5 inches wide.
-It comes with 12 foot of wire and 8 foot of chain for hanging.
+It comes with 12 feet of wire and 8 feet of chain for hanging.
 The fixture weighs 15 pounds.

-The cast aluminum frame with a durable powder coated finish is available in three finishes (Matte Black, Matte White and Rust).
-The square grid cage with 5mm thick beveled glass with look great in your entryway.
+The cast aluminum frame with a durable powder-coated finish is available in three finishes (Matte Black, Matte White, and Rust).
+The square grid cage with 5mm thick beveled glass looks great in your entryway.
 The open bottom will allow plenty of light to shine down.

 The fixture is 11 inches tall and 6 inches square.
-It includes 3 foot of chain and 6 foot of lead wire for hanging.
+It includes 3 feet of chain and 6 feet of lead wire for hanging.
 It is the lightest weight in this article at a little over 4 pounds.
 Can be used in wet or dry locations, you can hang in a tall hallway or stairwell inside.

-The single medium based bulb with the maximum of 60 watts will be required.
+A single medium based bulb with a maximum of 60 watts will be required.
 The lamp will have to be disassembled to replace the bulb.

 The fixture is 16 inches tall and 8 inches across.
-It does not specify anywhere how much chain or power cord lead you will receive.
-It is light weight at only 4 pounds.
+It does not specify anywhere how much chain or power cord leads you will receive.
+It is lightweight at only 4 pounds.